calubrecht/DB_Backup/README.md

 To begin with, at least, you will need to generate a developer API token: See instructions on dropbox's developer blog. https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/

 This is a python script, so python and the dropbox python api v2 will need to be installed.
+It relies on pyhon 2.7 for the argparse library

 Expected usage:
 python DB\_Backup.py -c DB\_Backup.cfg <options> \[fileName\]